WesKulaga/Key-Clicker/README.md

 - Configure the key or mouse button, as well as the interval between actions.
 - Start and stop the automation process with ease.

+## Prerequisites

+- Python 9.0+
+- Type this into a command prompt: "pip install pynput"

 ## How To Download

 1. Go to the [Releases](https://github.com/WesKulaga/Key-Clicker/releases) section of this repository.